-"During our latest inspection there was a big focus on the wider curriculum and they were blown away with the Learning Challenge and how we'd weaved enquiry based thinking across the whole curriculum."Holy Family Catholic School
+"During our latest inspection there was a big focus on the wider curriculum and they were blown away with the Learning Challenge and how we had weaved enquiry based thinking across the whole curriculum."Holy Family Catholic School

 "Already the children, staff and parents are engaged and enthused by their new themes and the learning that has already taken place in 3 days is phenomenal.
 We have them hooked!"Adswood Primary

 "The Learning Challenge Curriculum struck us immediately as the right way to progress!
 The curriculum uses pre-learning tasks, to ensure that children are directly involved in the planning process – which in its turn allows teachers to gauge exactly where the learning need lies.
 As planned, we worked with Clive to launch the curriculum for our Year 1 students; these children are now our current Year 6 cohort.
 The effects have been really noticeable – parents who had children in the junior school prior to the amalgamation commented on how much more engaged their children were at school.
 Lessons are now child centered, as they should be, with prior knowledge and pupil voice having a greater impetus in the planning of lessons.
 I don’t envision we’ll be working to another curriculum in the foreseeable future."Anfield Primary School

 "An excellent framework which will fire the imagination of teaching teams"Oakdene Primary School